AaronFriel/react-hot-loader/docs/Troubleshooting.md

 #### Cannot resolve 'file' or 'directory' `react/lib/ReactMount`

-If you're using a precompiled React instead of `react` npm package, React Hot Loader configuration will need a few tweaks.
+If you're using a precompiled React instead of `react` npm package, Rlyeh configuration will need a few tweaks.
 See [Usage with External React](https://github.com/gaearon/rlyeh/blob/master/docs/README.md#usage-with-external-react).

 Make sure you have `'.js'` in `resolve.extensions` section of Webpack config, or Webpack won't be able to find any JS files without explicitly specifying extension in `require`.

 #### SyntaxError: 'import' and 'export' may only appear at the top level

-If you're using React Hot Loader together with [Babel](https://babeljs.io/) (ex 6to5), make sure React Hot Loader stays **to the left** of Babel in `loaders` array in Webpack config:
+If you're using Rlyeh together with [Babel](https://babeljs.io/) (ex 6to5), make sure Rlyeh stays **to the left** of Babel in `loaders` array in Webpack config:

 ```js
   { test: /\.jsx?$/, loaders: ['react-hot', 'babel'], include: path.join(__dirname, 'src') }
 ```

-Webpack applies `loaders` right to left, and we need to feed Babel's *output* to React Hot Loader, not vice versa.
+Webpack applies `loaders` right to left, and we need to feed Babel's *output* to Rlyeh, not vice versa.

 #### Error: Invalid path './' (or similar)